chdezmar/social-code/README.md

 ```
 As a potential user
-I would like to sign up to MeetApps
+I would like to sign up to Social Code
 So that I can create an account
 ```
 ```